 Check out the article to see if you and your spouse would pass the test.
 Even if neither of you is applying for a green card, this is a good way to understand the sort of hurdles would-be citizens are facing.

-For more specific help with your individual case, call our New Jersey immigration attorneys today at (800) 909-8129 and schedule your initial consultation with us.
+For help with your case, call a New Jersey Green Card attorney at (800) 909-8129 for a consultation.

 Experienced & Proven Success Since 1987